Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Real Data Application

-Comparing the reward and risks under different choice of risk constraint, $\tau_1=1.005$ and $\tau_2=\infty$ produces the second highest reward with moderate risk in the second stage and 10\% lower risk in the first stage compared to unconstrained setting.
-Under this suboptimal setting, the estimated rules recommend only 50.7\% of patients to start with LMx2 therapy and later switch to MMx3 therapy if patients fail to reach HbA1c level less than 7 by the end of first phase treatment.
-By checking the baseline covariates between the patients who received different treatment recommendations, under this estimated rule for the patients whose baseline HbA1c falls in range $[7,8)$, $[8,9)$ and $[9,10)$, the proportion of the patients who are recommended with LMx2 therapy drops from 62.7\% to 56.3\% and 46.3\%; similarly, for the patients whose baseline BMI falls in range $[28,32)$, $[32,34)$ to $[34, 36)$, the proportion of patients recommended with LMx2 also drops from 59.3\%, to 53.8\% and 51.3\%.
-The negative correlation between increment of baseline HbA1c/BMI against proportion of patients recommended with LMx2 as first phase treatment indicates that the patients with worse initial health condition are less likely to be recommended with LMx2 therapy as the initial treatment when the risk impact is considered.
-This is consistent with the fact that LMx2 is an intenser therapy compared with the insulin glargine therapy and would cause more hypoglycemia events among the unhealthier T2D patients.
-In particular, the suboptimal rules obtained from BR-DTRs meet the ADA guidance which suggests that intense insulin therapy should be prescribed to patients according to patients' health condition to reduce potential hypoglycemia events.
+Comparing the reward and risks under different choices of risk constraint, $\tau_1=1.005$ and $\tau_2=\infty$ produce the second highest reward with moderate risk in the second stage and 10\% lower risk in the first stage compared to the unconstrained setting.
+Under this suboptimal setting, the estimated rules recommend only 50.7\% of patients start with LMx2 therapy and later switch to MMx3 therapy if patients fail to reach an HbA1c level of less than 7.0\% by the end of the first phase of treatment.
+By checking the baseline covariates between the patients who received different treatment recommendations, under this estimated rule for the patients whose baseline HbA1c falls in the range $[7,8)$, $[8,9)$ and $[9,10)$, the proportion of the patients who are recommended with LMx2 therapy drops from 62.7\% to 56.3\% and 46.3\%; similarly, for the patients whose baseline BMI falls in the range $[28,32)$, $[32,34)$ to $[34, 36)$, the proportion of patients recommended with LMx2 also drops from 59.3\% to 53.8\% and 51.3\%.
+The negative correlation between the increment of baseline HbA1c/BMI against the proportion of patients recommended with LMx2 as the first phase treatment indicates that the patients with a worse initial health condition are less likely to be recommended with LMx2 therapy as the initial treatment when the risk impact is considered.
+This is consistent with the fact that LMx2 is a more intense therapy compared with insulin glargine therapy and would cause more hypoglycemia events among unhealthier T2D patients.
+In particular, the suboptimal rules obtained from BR-DTRs meet the ADA guidance which suggests that intensive insulin therapy should be prescribed to patients according to patients' health condition to reduce potential hypoglycemia events.
 In conclusion, the real data application demonstrates that, by evaluating the impact of adverse risks along with beneficial reward, BR-DTRs can produce better personalized, more practically implementable treatment recommendations compared with standard OWL which only takes beneficial reward into consideration.